boagriuz/tdt4237/README.md

-# The Movie Review Webapp
+# Software Security Webapp (Working title)

 This is the webapp used for the course Software Security TDT4237 at NTNU.
-Used for the first time in September 2014.
+Used for the first time in September 2014 and updated with a new theme in August 2015.
 Below is the guide to fetch code and deploy it so that the app can be browsed at [http://localhost:8080/](http://localhost:8080/).